We’re standing by

-The insurance company will speak to the attending physician to determine whether they will honor the claim and how to value it.
-This can be time-consuming and difficult, especially since the adjuster may not understand the extent of the injuries, or the seriousness of the situation.
+The insurance company will speak to the attending physician to determine whether to honor the claim and how to value it.
+This can be time-consuming and difficult, especially since the adjuster may not understand the extent of the injuries or the seriousness of the situation.

 After filing your accident report, immediately acquiring legal counsel is key.
 Call Litster Frost Injury Lawyers today for a free consultation!

-Claim denials introduce a lot of paperwork.
-Gathering witnesses, speaking with medical professionals, and finding a way to absorb any additional expenses all fall on your attorney.
-Securing all documentation to prove your innocence is the first priority.
-Once all the documentation has been gathered, we will appeal your claim, which will then go into review.
+Gathering witnesses, speaking with medical professionals, and finding a way to absorb any additional expenses are tasks that all fall on your attorney.
+Securing documentation to prove your innocence is the first priority.
+Once all documentation has been gathered, we will appeal your claim, which will then go into review.

-Most people do not realize that having adequate legal representation is the only way to assure a complete and thorough settlement that is fair and unbiased.
-We fight to get you interim payments to offset your income during this time.
+Most people do not realize that having adequate legal representation is the only way to ensure a complete and thorough settlement that is fair and unbiased.